rclai/meteor-supersonic/README.md

 Meteor Supersonic Integration
 =============================

 An attempt at integrating AppGyver's SuperSonic UI with the Meteor framework of awesomemess.
 I put out what I've done so far in order to encourage community contribution (in case AppGyver decides not to do anything about it).
+This was started as a result of this issue: https://github.com/AppGyver/steroids/issues/716

 ##THIS IS WORK IN PROGRESS (NOTHING REALLY AMAZING TO SEE, just read the below stuff and the code)##